 Assists the Board with the oversight of the nature and scope of the annual audit, management's reporting on internal accounting standards and practices, financial information and accounting systems and procedures, financial reporting and statements.
 The Audit Committee oversees Freehold internal control systems, identifies, monitors and takes steps to mitigate business risks; and ensures compliance with legal, ethical and regulatory requirements.
+The Audit Committee reviews key financial matters (for example foreign currency and interest rates) to assist the Board in ensuring Freehold's strong financial health.

 The Audit Committee reviews and recommends for Board approval the audited annual financial statements, interim financial statements and other mandatory disclosure containing financial information.
-The Audit Committee has a robust review process as more particularly set out in its Mandate, and must satisfy itself that adequate procedures are in place for the review of Freehold's disclosure of all other financial information.
+The Audit Committee has a robust review process as more particularly set out in its mandate, and must satisfy itself that adequate procedures are in place for the review of Freehold's disclosure of all other financial information.

-The Audit Committee annually reviews the performance of external auditors, risk management policies and procedures of Freehold, including hedging, litigation, cyber security and insurance, including D&O insurance.
+The Audit Committee annually reviews the performance of external auditors, risk management policies and procedures of Freehold, including hedging, litigation, cyber security and insurance, including director and officer insurance.

-The full mandate of the Audit Committee is available on Freehold's website.
+The full mandate of the Audit Committee is available on Freehold's website at freeholdroyalties.com.